VeDono/react_github_issues_todo_test_in_incodeGroup/README.md

 After starting the application, insert the GitHub repository URL (for example https://github.com/VeDono/mavic).
 Now you can load issues from the repo and make management on your think.
 The application automatically saves the order of loaded issues, so you cannot worry about your progress 🤝.

+## Testing

+After installing the project you can run tests by cypress.
+For running tests type "npm run test:cypress" and you cath the tests)

 [Example of working](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExcDlqcHYxMTNxc3I4bTc2Z2lhODV0MnEyNjc2MGZja3hwazV6bGJpdCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/ILVWNpMEhgYOho1wQF/giphy.gif)